ItaiAxelrad/open-spec/docs/specifications/2_Facility Construction/12_Furnishings/122413 Roller Window Shades - Motorized.md

       1. Anodized aluminum finish in selected colors.
    1. Steel Components:
       1. Cadmium-plated, satin-finished, or bonderized prior to painting with Manufacturer’s standard baked-enamel finish.

-   1. EXECUTION
+## Execution

 1. EXAMINATION
    1. Examine substrate and conditions for installation.
 Do not commence installation until conditions are satisfactory.
 Commencement of installation indicates acceptance of site conditions by Contractor.
 Notify the Design Professional upon inspection when the project conditions are unacceptable for shade installation.
 "Beginning of installation" means acceptance of substrate and project conditions.
 1. INSTALLATION
    1. Install units to comply with the Manufacturer's instructions for the type of mounting and operation required.
 Provide units plumb, true, and securely anchored in place with recommended hardware and accessories to provide smooth operation without binding.
    1. Install units within the following tolerances:
       1. Maximum variation of gap at window opening perimeter: